Shreeramghimire/Probability-Distribution-in-Aquaculture/README.md

 ### 1. Discrete PD
 The outcome can only be specific, separate, whole-number values that satisfy the concept of a discrete distribution.

+Example: Number of fish that die in a tank (0, 1, 2, 3...), the number of disease outbreaks in a year

+It is often visualized as a bar chart, where each bar represents a specific outcome and the height of the bar is its probability.
+All the bars add up to 100% (or 1.0).